Uyanda-shabalala/Campus-Connect/README.md

 # Campus-Connect
-This is an online social media web app called campus connect , Instagram for university students
+This is an online social media web app called Campus Connect , Think Instagram for university students.🤳🏾📷